Chocolate Sourdough Bread

 3. Once you’ve mixed the dough, cover the bowl and let the dough rest for 20 minutes.
 Using a wet hand, perform a bowl fold: Grab a section of dough from one side of the bowl, then lift it up and press it into the center.
 Repeat this motion 8 to 12 times, grabbing a new section of dough each time until you've made a full circle around the bowl.
 Round out the dough by cupping your hand and applying pressure toward the bottom of the dough, forcing it into the bottom and side of the bowl to create tension.
 Cover and let it rest for 20 minutes.

-4. Perform a perform a second bowl fold until the dough resists stretching, round out the dough, then cover and let rest for 20 minutes.
+4. Perform a second bowl fold until the dough resists stretching, round out the dough, then cover and let rest for 20 minutes.

 5. Moisten a 20" square area of your work surface by dipping your hand in water and spreading it across the surface.
 (Using water, rather than flour, ensures that no white streaks appear in the final bread.)
 Use a bowl scraper to ease the dough onto the moistened area and then stretch and pat it into a 16" square.
 Evenly sprinkle the chips or chopped chocolate over the dough.